Finally – my own studio area.

 This was in February, and since then the studio has had a transformation.
 This is how it looks right now: NvN studio

 I’m obviously very pleased with this.
-It would be more ideal to have the personal tutoring sessions here (than at my home, like previously).
-It will also be where I would hold the individual workshops.
+It would be more ideal to host the photography workshops here.

 This will hopefully be the start of even better things this year.